-Given their status as an industry leader in terms of privacy and security features, it’s no surprise to see that VyprVPN offers a list of encryption protocols, which have differing layers of protection;
+Given their status as an industry leader in terms of privacy and security features, it’s no surprise to see that VyprVPN offers a list of encryption protocols, which have different layers of protection;

 When put together, it makes for a solid security package that is unlikely to leak data.

 VyprVPN clearly has a number of positive features that make it one of the better providers on the market.
-They score highly when it comes to privacy and trust, as they’ve taken a transparent, ethical approach to building their business in the long-term.
+They score highly when it comes to privacy and trust, as they’ve taken a transparent, ethical approach to building their business for the long term.
 They also recognized the need for third-party audits, adopting the approach long before it became an industry standard.

-It’s extremely usable, up there with the very best when looking at their range of native apps, as well as the protocols they have on offer.
+It’s extremely easy to use, up there with the very best when looking at their range of native apps and VPN protocols they have on offer.
 You won’t feel left out with their service.